CmrCrabs/NEA/paperwork.typ

 ==== Directional Spectrum Function @Empirical-Spectra the TMA spectrum is a directional spectrum, combining the above functions.
 $ S_"TMA" (omega, h) = S_"JONSWAP" (omega) Phi (omega, h) $
 this takes inputs $omega, h$, whilst we need it to take input $arrow(k)$ per Tessendorf @JTessendorf.
-We also need to multiply it be the directional spread function @Empirical-Spectra.
+In order to do this we apply the following 'transformation'.
+In order to make the function directional, we also need to multiply it be the directional spread function  @Empirical-Spectra.
 $ S_"TMA" (arrow(k)) = 2 S_"TMA" (omega, h) D_"final" (omega, theta) (d omega(|k|)) / (d |k|) 1 / (|k|) Delta arrow(k)_x Delta arrow(k)_z $

 #pagebreak()